 Best for Warm Weather

-Just shy of 34 inches long, the bassinet is large enough for tall babies and those who stretch out while sleeping.
-The streamlined handle allows you to carry the basket easily, and it can be detached from the stroller when needed.
+Just shy of 43.3 inches long, the bassinet is large enough for tall babies and those who stretch out while sleeping.
+The streamlined handle allows you to carry the basket easily.
 Solid support through the back provides a safe place for your little one to rest.

 High-quality rubber wheels with tread give excellent traction on all kinds of surfaces.
 A shock-absorbing spring creates a smooth, easy ride that reduces bouncing and keeps your baby’s head stable.
 Durable and explosion-proof, these wheels resist popping and air loss.